Basics

 Strangely enough, min_cluster_size

-of \(11\) generates 4 clusters,
+of \(11\) generates four clusters,

-whereas \(11\pm 1\) - only 3 of them.
+whereas \(11\pm 1\) yields only three point groups.

 On the other hand, the Genie algorithm belongs

-to the group of hierarchical agglomerative methods — by definition
+to the group of hierarchical agglomerative methods.
+By definition,

-a sequence of nested partitions, which means that by
+it can generate a sequence of nested partitions, which means that by

 increasing n_clusters